-But just as any growing city, its population grows, together with a potential increase in crime rate.
+But just as any growing city as its population grows there is a potential for the crime rate to increase.

 Between 2015 and 2019, reports showed there are suburbs in Brisbane that have a relatively higher crime rate (particularly break-ins) than the others.

-The Brisbane Times have written in Q2 of 2019 that there’s 1 reported break-in every hour in the greater Brisbane area, with Stradbroke Island on Moreton Bay having the most incidents.
+The Brisbane Times has written in Q2 of 2019 that there’s 1 reported break-in every hour in the greater Brisbane area, with Stradbroke Island on Moreton Bay having the most incidents.

-And whilst we have listed in a previous post, there are several Brisbane suburbs that are more susceptible to unauthorised entry leading to burglary and property destruction, it doesn’t mean you should totally take them out of your options if you’re looking to buy a home.
+We have listed in a previous post, several Brisbane suburbs that are more susceptible to unauthorised entry leading to burglary and property destruction.

-But even in reports where they say some suburbs are more dangerous than others in terms of a potential crime happening, they may still be in demand for potential buyers.
-The suburbs of Sunnybank, Robertson and Upper Mount Gravatt have higher crime rates than other areas in Brisbane, yet people still look to move into these areas due to the more affordable rent and/or sale prices.
+For example, the suburbs of Sunnybank, Robertson, and Upper Mount Gravatt have higher crime rates than other areas in Brisbane, yet people still look to move into these areas due to the more affordable rent and/or sale prices.

-Apart from the local authorities being aware of the theft and robbery rates in the area and increasing protection for its people, you can do more by taking precautionary measures yourself.
+As the local authorities become more aware of the theft and robbery rates in the area they may increase protection for these neighbourhoods.
+On top of this, you can also take precautionary measures yourself.

-Burglars and thieves will take every opportunity they see, especially if it’s obvious that the property is unsecure, or when no one is home.
+Burglars and thieves will take every opportunity they see, especially if it’s obvious that the property is not secured or no one is home.

-- Stay Under Lock and Key – make sure your doors are securely locked, whether you’re away are at home.
-It’s also worth noting to have them changed immediately if any of them break or fail to work.
+- Stay Under Lock and Key – make sure your doors are securely locked, whether you’re away or at home.
+It’s also worth noting to have your locks changed immediately if any of them break or fail to work.

 - Doors, Gates and Garages – have them fitted for quality deadlocks, deadlatches, deadbolts or other suitable locking devices.

-- Windows – secure them with locks compliant to Australian standards
+- Windows – secure them with locks compliant with Australian standards.

 - Keep Valuables Out of Sight – don’t give a stranger passing by an opportunity to see what valuables you have inside your home.

-It might also be a good idea to contact your local security locksmith to conduct an audit of how secure your home is.
+It might also be a good idea to contact your local residential locksmith to conduct an audit of how secure your home is.
 They will work with you to ensure:

-- Main doors are solid and deadbolts are in place
+- The main doors are solid and deadbolts are in place.

 - Have an updated record of serial numbers, models and descriptions of your valuables.

-- Wheelie bins are placed in areas in the property where no intruder may be able to use to climb into your property
+- Wheelie bins are placed in areas on the property where no intruder may be able to use them to climb into your property.